 Helps in accountability

 The market planning process makes marketing and business development teams set specific objectives and assess their progress towards them.
-The management of an organization is accountable for facilitating sufficient resources to ensure that there is a reasonable chance of the process of market planning to succeed.
+The management of an organization is accountable for facilitating sufficient resources to drive market success.

 Helps gain a competitive edge